 Mental Health Training is one of the UK’s leading experts in this complex field of psychology.
-A pdf overview of this training can be downloaded here: Hoarding Behaviours outline 2018
+A pdf overview of this training can be downloaded here (this is the best place to start): Hoarding Behaviours outline 2018

 The Psychology and Management of Hoarding Behaviours.
 A clearer understanding of the science, the problems and delivering more effective treatments / solutions.
 A course that support both layman and specialist alike.

 Hoarding is a complex human behaviour that has been misunderstood for many years.
 Now formalised as a diagnosis, the behaviour still remains complex and challenging.
 Hoarding is the consequence of a range of psychological, psychiatric and neurological presentations and is sometimes, albeit rarely a symptom of OCD.

 New evidence confirms the neurological basis of many individuals presenting with hoarding behaviours.
 Added to this, diogenes syndrome, schizophrenia, complex dementia / organic / neurological syndromes and abnormal psychological processes complicate the aetiology of hoarding.

 The workshop supports social care, social housing, emergency services, environmental health, charities, community mental health teams and primary / secondary care practitioners with better knowledge and range of skills to motivate, support and treat individuals that hoard with greater insight and efficiency.
 This workshop offers an in-depth overview of hoarding behaviours and self neglect in general.
 It also supports individuals and organisations involved in the management of individuals that present with hoarding by offering solutions and treatment models.